 While both have budgeting at the core of their programs, each approach it a little bit differently.
 When it comes to budgeting, the specific methodology is a make-or-break factor for most users.
 After all, a budget will only be effective if it’s one you’re comfortable working within.

-There are plenty of other differences between these two budgeting apps, including the fact that one is free and the other isn't.
-However, you may find free isn't necessarily the better choice if it doesn't enable you to get the job done.
+There are plenty of other differences between these two budgeting apps, including how one is free and the other isn’t.
+However, you may find free isn’t necessarily the better choice if it doesn’t enable you to get the job done.

 So, let’s look at Mint vs. YNAB and see if we can determine which will be the better fit for your finances.